buildbot/buildbot/master/docs/manual/configuration/www.rst

 For authentication mechanisms which cannot provide complete information about a user, Buildbot needs another way to get user data.
 This is useful both for authentication (to fetch more data about the logged-in user) and for avatars (to fetch data about other users).

-This extra information is provided by, appropriately enough, user info providers.
+This extra information is provided, appropriately enough, by user info providers.
 These can be passed to :py:class:`~buildbot.www.auth.RemoteUserAuth` and as an element of ``avatar_methods``.

 This can also be passed to oauth2 authentication plugins.